 A lower/ middle school Art Project:

-And the wonders of a foam sponge brush.
+And the wonders using a foam sponge brush.

 Lesson Plan: The sponge brush and the world of mark-making with one color.